-Character page for WarCraft (the film).
+Character page for the 2016 WarCraft film.

 - The Alliance: The end of the film sees the creation of the Alliance between the human kingdoms, the dwarves of Ironforge and the high elves of Quel'Thalas to prepare for a larger scale conflict against the Orcish Horde following King Llane Wrynn's death.
 Only the human kingdom of Stormwind faced the orcs up to this point, with Ironforge providing them guns.